weibeld/groundlayer/design/logo/README.md

 # Logo

-Design specs and usage instructions for the GroundLayer logo.
+Design specs for the GroundLayer logo.

 ## Specs